 Press the dumbbells straight overhead, keeping elbows narrow.
 At the top of the dumbbell press, rotate the dumbbells so your palms face out (away from you).

-As you lower the dumbbells, elbows go wide and arms bend ato 90 degrees (like goal posts).
+As you lower the dumbbells, elbows should go wide, arms bent at 90 degrees (like goal posts).
 Keep your elbows in line with your shoulders, rather than letting them drop down.

 Stand with feet shoulder-width apart, slight bend in your knees, holding a dumbbell in each hand at hip level, palms facing in towards each other.

-With slight bend in each arm at the elbow, squeeze to lift the dumbbells, slightly rotating them as you lift so the dumbbells end parallel to the floor.
-Lifting just to shoulder height.
+With a slight bend in each arm at the elbow, squeeze to lift the dumbbells, slightly rotating them as you lift so the dumbbells end parallel to the floor.
+Lift just to shoulder height.

-With control, return to starting position, palms facing inward.
+With control, return to the starting position, palms facing inward.

-How to do an Uneven Push Up + Shoulder Tap:
+How To Do An Uneven Push Up And Shoulder Tap

 Hold the high plank position, maintaining a straight line with your body, gaze slightly in front of you.

 Slowly lower your chest down towards the ground, with elbows falling back towards the hips.
 Maintain a straight line with your body — head, chest and legs in one straight line.

 Once at the bottom of your push up, exhale as you push back up into a high plank position.